 So, global precipitation, on the whole, is not going up, as far as the data reveal.
 What this means is that although the atmosphere is getting moister, the new addition of moisture is not coming out as precipitation — the atmosphere is retaining this extra water vapor.

 But because the trend suggests there will be extra water vapor in the atmosphere in the future, when the conditions are right for a big precipitation event, the event might be bigger than today or in the past.
 In addition, predictions suggest there might be more storm events that exceed a certain threshold so that they are classified as extreme precipitation events.

 More regionally, the El Niño cycle produces a dramatic change in precipitation patterns in parts of the globe with Southeastern Australia becoming dry in summer and more prone to bushfires.
 In the US, El Niño corresponds to heavy winter rainfall in California as the so-called "Pineapple Express" picks up and transports heat and moisture from the tropical Pacific.
-Folks in California are desperately hoping that the currently building El Niño will put an end to the drought.
+Folks in California always hope that El Niño events put an end to drought.
 More on that in Module 8.
 El Niño is generally not a good time to visit Florida in the winter as the same pattern extends across the southern US.